Ntoskrnl.exe

-ntoskrnl.exe (short for Windows NT operating system kernel executable), also known as the kernel image, contains the kernel and executive layers of the Microsoft Windows NT kernel, and is responsible for hardware abstraction, process handling, and memory management.
+ntoskrnl.exe (short for "Windows NT operating system kernel executable"), also known as the kernel image, is an executable file that contains the kernel and executive layers of the Microsoft Windows NT kernel, and is responsible for hardware abstraction, process handling, and memory management.
 In addition to the kernel and executive layers, it contains the cache manager, security reference monitor, memory manager, scheduler (Dispatcher), and blue screen of death (the prose and portions of the code).

 Overview

+Newer x86 32-bit variants of ntoskrnl.exe heavily depend on hal.dll due to architecture-dependent code being compiled directly into it.
+However, AMD64 compiled variants of ntoskrnl.exe link HAL statically into the kernel but also keep a stub HAL.dll kernel module in the address space for backwards compatibility: allowing legacy kernel drivers, importing from HAL.dll, to be redirected to equivalent code in the kernel instead.

-x86 versions of ntoskrnl.exe depend on bootvid.dll, hal.dll and kdcom.dll (x64 variants of ntoskrnl.exe have these DLLs embedded in the kernel to improve performance).
-However, it is not a native application thus it is not linked against ntdll.dll.
-Instead, ntoskrnl.exe has its own entry point KiSystemStartup that calls the architecture-independent kernel initialization function.
-Because it requires a static copy of the C Runtime objects, the executable is usually about 10 MB in size.
+With all this, the kernel image is not a native application, therefore it is not linked against ntdll.dll.
+Instead, ntoskrnl.exe has its own entry point routine named KiSystemStartup (as per symbol information published by Microsoft) that calls the architecture-independent kernel initialization subroutines.
+The kernel is compiled using a static copy of the C Runtime, which for a normal program would noticeably increase its file size.

 In Windows XP and earlier, the Windows installation source ships four kernel image files to support uniprocessor systems, symmetric multiprocessor (SMP) systems, CPUs with PAE, and CPUs without PAE.
 Windows setup decides whether the system is uniprocessor or multiprocessor, then, installs both the PAE and non-PAE variants of the kernel image for the decided kind.
 On a multiprocessor system, setup installs ntkrnlmp.exe and ntkrpamp.exe but renames them to ntoskrnl.exe and ntkrnlpa.exe respectively.

 Starting with Windows Vista, Microsoft began unifying the kernel images as multi-core CPUs took to the market and PAE became mandatory.